qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 [issue](https://github.com/kubernetes/kubernetes/issues/27152)

 There are use cases that needs a controller to be able to impersonate:
 1. A controller impersonates a node the controller is running on.
+This happens when per-node agents (CNI plugins for instance), want to read pods on a given node instead of unrestricted pod access.
 2. A controller runs as a deputy, receives request from the user, and impersonates the user to start/stop virtual machine or access vm console managed by kubevirt.

-This proposal is to introduce additional permission for impersonation, so that any impersonator can impersonate in a more restricted way.
+This proposal is to introduce additional permissions for impersonation, so that any impersonator can impersonate in a more restricted way.

 ### Goals